-Culver City and the surrounding areas have some really romantic and fun places that are ideal for a date.
+Culver City is one of the most underrated date destinations in the Los Angeles area.
+It’s packed with really hip, fun, and romantic places that are ideal for a date.
 Here are my top recommendations.

 1. The Culver Hotel

 I consider the Culver Hotel to be the jewel of downtown Culver City.
 Completed in 1924, it offers unique history and charm.
-Famous for housing the “Munchkins” during the filming of “The Wizard of Oz”, the hotel fell into disrepair during the 50’s and 60’s, but was restored to its former glory in the 1990’s.
-Today you can enjoy great appetizers, drinks, and live jazz bands in its Grand Lobby almost every night at 7:30PM.
+Famous for housing the “Munchkins” during the filming of “The Wizard of Oz”, the hotel fell into disrepair during the ’50s and ’60s but was restored to its former glory in the 1990s.
+The main lobby is a great place to meet up for drinks and appetizers or dinner!

 The Culver Hotel is an ideal romantic setting for appetizers or drinks with someone special.
 It’s a great place to start or end a great date.